Registering a stillbirth

 We operate an appointment system so please telephone the office before calling in to make the registration.
 Opening hours are Monday to Friday 9.30 am to 4.30 pm

 A certificate of registration and a certificate for the funeral director are provided free of charge.
-A stillbirth certificate costs £4.
+A stillbirth certificate costs £11, payment by debit or credit card at the appointment.

 Can I register elsewhere?